-Next, we’ll be adding the functionality around HTTP/2 and more features about HTTP functionality.
-And for service mass communication and service-to-service communication, we’ll add proxy features and networking features directly into NGINX Unit.
+Next, we’ll be adding functionality around HTTP/2 and more HTTP features.
+For service‑mesh and service‑to‑service communication, we’ll add proxy and networking features directly into NGINX Unit.

-Yesterday, we uploaded the code to Github and released it publicly for everybody.
+Yesterday, we uploaded the code to GitHub and released it publicly for everybody.
 We already see hundreds of comments in social media.
-We’re the top story on Hacker News with this product.
+We’re the top story on Hacker News with this project.

 We have hundreds of stars.
-We already have PULL requests and issues created in the Github repo.
-The response from the community is overwhelming, and it’s only been 24 hours since the product release.
+We already have pull requests and issues created in the GitHub repo.
+The response from the community is overwhelming, and it’s only been 24 hours since the project release.

-Now, let’s see what other resources we’ve prepared for you to start working on NGINX Unit.
+Now, let’s see what other resources we’ve prepared so you can start working on NGINX Unit.

-We uploaded the documentation at unit.nginx.org, and the code is also available in our standard Mercurial repository.
-At the Unit repository, you can contribute to the code either by using the well-known process — the way you were already contributing to the NGINX product — or you can use the Github process.
+We uploaded the documentation at unit.nginx.org, and the code is also available in our standard Mercurial repository and a GitHub repository.
+You can contribute to the code either by using the well‑known process for contributing to the NGINX project, or by using the GitHub process.

-Today, at 11:00 am, just after the break, we’ll have a deep-dive session in NGINX Unit in this room.
-In the deep-dive session, we won’t have any slides.
-We started working on a live demo of the product, and we found that in order to show you all of the functionality and to show you how to work with it, the demo will actually take the whole session.
+Today, just after the break, we’ll have a deep‑dive session in NGINX Unit in this room.
+In the deep‑dive session, we won’t have any slides.
+As we worked on a live demo of the project, and we found that in order to show you all of the functionality and how to work with it, the demo will actually take the whole session.

-Be prepared to see a lot of command line output and a lot of new ways of running multiple PHP, Python, and Go applications in the same server.
-If you want to work with us in a mailing list, the mailing list is firstname.lastname@example.org.
-It’s already available, and you can subscribe to it either on the Web or just by sending an email to Unit.
-They’re subscribed at nginx.org.
+Be prepared to see a lot of command‑line output and a lot of new ways of running multiple PHP, Python, and Go applications in the same server.
+If you want to work with us in a mailing list, it is firstname.lastname@example.org.
+It’s already available, and you can subscribe to it either on the Web or by sending an email to email@example.com.

-What’s even more amazing for our NGINX Plus commercial users is that they already have this amazing channel of communication — the technical table at NGINX, which is the NGINX support.
+What’s even more amazing for our NGINX Plus commercial users is that they already have this amazing channel of communication to the technical table at NGINX, which is NGINX Support.
 And if you have questions on NGINX Unit, you can ask them using the same support channel you already know.